-From “light and airy” to “dark and moody” and everything in between, I have full control over my lighting.
+From “light and airy” to “dark and moody” and everything in between, save yourself time in editing and avoid anxiety during photoshoots.

 WHERE DO I START?

 If you’re shooting still images, the best place to start is with a basic off camera flash.
 It’s my vote for the best bang for your buck.
 It gives you a ton of brightness and total control in any environment, because with flash, we can literally cancel out any other light sources and create lovely light anywhere.

 If you shoot in restaurants or other locations where you can’t control the environment, this will make your life so much easier.
 Like this shot of heirloom tomato salad that I captured in the middle of a restaurant dining room, surrounded by orange “mood” lighting.
 A flash is like having sunshine in your pocket.

 A lot of people also notice their images are crisper and sharper when they move to flash.
 This is because flash doesn’t rely on the shutter speed to freeze action.

 If you struggle with blurry or flat lighting in your shots and have been thinking you needed a new lens, hold off on the lens purchase.
 The lighting packages I list below are a heck of a lot cheaper than lenses.

 Artificial lighting for food photography doesn’t require a studio full of clunky gear.
 To make it easy, I have created some artificial lighting gear bundles down below of all the exact gear you’d need to get started.
 These show you a complete set of gear based on the kind of camera you’re shooting, your budget and the work you’re doing.